CypRiv/genal/README.md

 - Build a genomic risk score for SBP in a test population
   - Include risk score calculations with proxies
 - Perform Mendelian Randomization
-  - Analyze SBP as an exposure and acute ischemic stroke as an outcome
+  - Analyze SBP as an exposure and acute stroke as an outcome
   - Plot the results
   - Conduct sensitivity analyses using the weighted median, MR-Egger, and MR-PRESSO methods
 - Calibrate SNP-trait weights with individual-level genetic data